Trekking and Running Poles

 The poles come with plastic tips installed, which grip better on rocky trails or Southwest slickrock but skitter on trails of packed dirt, as well as interchangeable carbide tech tips, preferable on dirt trails but which can skitter on rock.
 Pliars are needed to loosen either tips to unscrew and change them.

 The tradeoffs of the Distance Carbon FLZ’s low weight are clear: The lighter materials and construction render these poles less durable than heavier models, from the thinner shafts to the nylon cord attaching the wrist straps to the grips.
-Plus, under rare stresses, carbon will sheer or snap.
+Plus, under rare stresses, carbon will sheer or snap—I saw one of a friend’s Distance Carbon FLZ poles sheer while backpacking a rocky trail in the Minarets in the High Sierra, without him putting much weight on it.
 Still, these sticks are tough enough for lightweight or ultralight backpacking and strenuous dayhikes on rocky trails.
 (If you’re carrying more than 35 to 40 pounds, you might as well get sturdier, heavier poles.
 See other models in my review of “The Best Trekking Poles.”)

 The more-affordable and durable aluminum version is the Black Diamond Distance FLZ Trekking Poles ($140, 15.7 oz.).